Helmut01/replicateBE/README.md

     -   Download
         [Rtools](https://cran.r-project.org/bin/windows/Rtools/) from
+        <span title="The Comprehensive R Archive Network">CRAN</span>
-        CRAN and follow the suggestions of the installer.
+        and follow the suggestions of the installer.
     -   Install `devtools` and build the development version by:

 <!-- -->